Githugutech/Syncing-Bsc-Node/README.md

-move config.toml and genesis.json to the root folder run the command ./geth_linux --datadir ./mainnet init genesis.json to generate genesis Download the latest snapshot from https://github.com/bnb-chain/bsc-snapshots by using the command below wget -q -O - <snapshot URL> | tar -I lz4 -xvf -
+Download the latest snapshot from https://github.com/bnb-chain/bsc-snapshots by using the command below wget -q -O - <snapshot URL> | tar -I lz4 -xvf -